janElikan/homeworkBot/README.md

 The app is designed to be as simple as possible, so it does not fully adhere to 12 factor app principles.
 They recommend storing persistent data in a database, but that would be quite overkill for my purposes.
 12 factor apps are designed to scale, here you just host your own instance for each class.

 I'm temporarily ditching async because I can't figure out how to work… Get back to that later.

+\<excalidraw diagram here />

+Modules:
+- lib (common/types)
+- telegram (Messenger implementation)
+- file_store (Store implementation)
+- conversation (Messenger's helper functions)

+> [!ERROR] the current implementation can't process a message and then respond to it, one the action is created it's GONE
+> one possible solution is to add a .reply(&str) method to BotResponse, maybe rename it to Command

+### How solve that, exactly
+To answer that, I'll first need to figure out the bot's architecture, I'm thinking:
+- main runs `telegram.refresh()`
+- main reads `telegram.last_update`
+- and calls `conversation.process_command(update)`
+- getting an `Action` as a result
+- main calls `lib.process(action)`
+- `lib.process` calls `store.load/save/whatever`
+- `lib.process` returns a new `App` which I should probably rename to Data
+- main calls `conversation.form_reply(data, last_action)` which returns a string
+- main calls `telegram.reply(message)` which means the message is processed
+- `telegram` deletes the last message from the queue replacing it with None

 ### Types
 ```rust